Education Research Current Organisation and Cooperation NL

 Research by PhD candidate Saskia Duijs of Amsterdam UMC among low-paid care professionals in elderly care shows that they often suffer from poverty, discrimination and racism.

 Duijs highlights the outcome of the study through five care professionals portrayed.
-She defends her thesis March 17.
+She defended her thesis 17 March 2023.

 Many studies about problems in elder care focus on work pressure, staff shortages and administrative burden.
 But this study reveals the hidden and concealed reasons that put pressure on the health of care workers.
 Under the guidance of photographer Janine Schrijver, care workers and caregivers photographed their own lives and work in 2018 and 2019.
 From these, the employees selected the photos most appealing to them.
 In addition, the researchers and employees joined together in conversation with colleagues, policymakers and care organizations.
 The themes that clearly emerged were poverty, racism and discrimination.
 In the second phase of the study, between 2019-2021, the researchers from Amsterdam UMC conducted 153 interviews with healthcare workers and analyzed them.